CattoYT/ValorantCommsBot/README.md

-If any audio posted here are in violation of copyright law, please contact us and we will gladly remove the offending images immediately upon receipt of valid proof of copyright infringement.
+If any audio posted here are in violation of copyright law, please contact us and we will gladly remove the offending clips immediately upon receipt of valid proof of copyright infringement.